jcmnunes/josenunes.dev/src/blog/app-states/index.md

 Considering the various state types of a typical app, it is obvious that a good architecture can benefit a lot from choosing the right tool for the job.
 Not only does the code become more concise as well as it tends to scale much better, especially in large teams and complex codebases.
-As such, trying to find a one-size-fits-all solution is probably never the right thing to do in these cases.